 - Limited payment options, only PayPal as a paid add-on is available.
 Has to be integrated with WooCommerce or Easy Digital Downloads for payments.

 Add-ons can be bought individually starting from $25/yr.

 There is a Pro-bundle for $129/yr includes all the 12 add-ons and a Lifetime plan for $499.
 This is just for a single site.
 No multiple site license is available.

 If you are satisfied with the free plugin but you require support for setting up your membership site there is a $59 Support plan.

 s2Member is an old plugin, and the design is not user-friendly.
 It is a very flexible and powerful plugin.
 Setting it up will take time, and if you know some basic coding, it could really help.
 If you know what you are doing, you can create a stunning membership site.
 But it is not for an average user.

-Affiliate: iDevAffiliate and ShareASale integrations available on free version.
+Affiliate: iDevAffiliate and ShareASale integrations available on the free version.

-Payments: PayPal available in free and PayPal Pro, Stripe, ClickBank and Authorize.net available on paid version.
+Payments: PayPal available in free and PayPal Pro, Stripe, ClickBank, and Authorize.net available on the paid version.

 - It is very flexible and has creative features such as Custom Capabilities.